hiten2/Project/cFS/README.md

 I propose cFS should operate using 512-byte chunks

+I also propose that the following chunk formats be followed: entry, file, link, part, and directory

+the proposed byte order can be found below

 ## general outline
 I figure we need to meet a few criteria for cFS: